Breast / Mammogram

 1-800-668-9304 Ontario Breast Screening ProgramIf you are between the ages of 55 and 80 and have a history of smoking cigarettes daily for at least 20 years, you may contact an Ontario Lung Screening Program site directly to ask about an eligibility assessment.

-Find OLSP LocationsCervical HPV testing generally requires a clinician-collected sample.
+Find OLSP LocationsCervical HPV testing generally requires a licensed healthcare provider-collected sample.
 If you do not have a family doctor, Health811, walk-in clinics, community health centres, and sexual health clinics may be able to assist.

 Health811: 811If you are age 65 or older, ask a walk-in clinic physician or Health811 about a referral for a one-time abdominal ultrasound to screen for abdominal aortic aneurysm.